The Beinecke Rare Book and Manuscript Library has many printed and archival sources for research into LGBTQ history, literature and culture:

 The Beinecke holds a number of archival collections that deal with issues of sexuality and sexual identity.
-Guides to most of these collections are searchable in the Yale Finding Aid Database.
+Guides to most of these collections are searchable in Archives at Yale.

 The Beinecke holds one of the most complete collections of Gay and Lesbian serials in the world.
 Gathered by Knud Rame, a Danish bookseller and astrologer, the Rame collection contains more than 3400 issues of around 200 different titles, dating between 1906 and 1993.
 This extraordinarily expansive group of periodicals features items in English, French, German, Danish, Norwegian, and Japanese.
 The earliest item is a 1906 issue of Adolph Brand’s Der Eigene, often called the first true homosexual periodical.
 The collection advances up to the early 1990s with a run of Christopher Street.

 This Rame collection can be divided roughly into one-half homophile movement; one-quarter entertainment/popular culture; and one-quarter pictorial/physique magazines.
 In addition to further issues of Der Eigene, highlights include a complete run of Menschenrecht/Der Kreis: (1938-1967), a complete run of The Ladder, published by The Daughters of Bilitis (1956-1972), and One Magazine (1953-1972), three seminal lesbian and gay rights movement magazines.
 Other significant titles and strengths include: Dorian Book Quarterly, Die Freundschaft, Gay Power, Die Insel, Man and Society, Pan, Physique Pictorial, Tangents, Vector, and Vennen.
 There are a number of specialized underground newsletters, many photostatted and copied, that are practically impossible to find in research libraries.
 Many of the issues from homophile movements include membership flyers, announcements and other pieces of ephemera.